rensimlab/rensimlab.github.io/README.md

 #### Simulations

+Each simulation has a page that arranges all of the corresponding data in a table.
+From here, users can click a link to access either the blank Jupyter Notebook workspace or the tutorials.

 All of the information displayed about the data within each simulation is determined by a set of automatically generated YAML files available in the `_data` directory.
 Upon adding any new data to the RSL's servers, these can be updated by running `tools/regenerate_yamls.py` and committing the changes.
 The pages will change dynamically due to templating.

 ### Showcase

+This page describes various publications and pieces of media related to the Renaissance Simulations.
+The content of this page is editable via `showcase.md`.

 ### User Guide

+This page describes background information that all users will need to effectively understand, navigate, and utilize both the data hosted on the RSL and the Jupyter analytics platform.
+The content of this page is editable via `user_guide.md`.

 ## Jupyter Notebooks